-- A. General.
+A. General.
 Contested matters will be determined as set forth herein.
-At the earliest appropriate hearing after a contested matter is at issue, the court may determine the type of hearing required, the length of the hearing and the manner of disposition. - B. Submission Without Evidentiary Hearing.
-If all parties agree in writing or on the record in open court, the court may decide the matter based on the pleadings, evidentiary materials filed prior to the conclusion of the hearing, and the arguments of counsel, or as otherwise agreed. - C. Short Cause Matter Hearing.
+At the earliest appropriate hearing after a contested matter is at issue, the court may determine the type of hearing required, the length of the hearing and the manner of disposition.

+B. Submission Without Evidentiary Hearing.
+If all parties agree in writing or on the record in open court, the court may decide the matter based on the pleadings, evidentiary materials filed prior to the conclusion of the hearing, and the arguments of counsel, or as otherwise agreed.

+C. Short Cause Matter Hearing.
 If the court determines that the matter will require an evidentiary hearing of three hours or less (a "hearing"), the court may establish guidelines to govern discovery proceedings, if any are required, and may set the matter for hearing as a "short cause" matter.
-Trial briefs must be filed in the trial department and faxed (in accordance with Cal.
-Rules of Court, rule 2.306) or personally served on opposing counsel no later than 4:30 p.m. five court days prior to the date set for the short cause hearing unless the court orders otherwise.
+Trial briefs must be filed in the trial department and electronically served (in accordance with Cal.
+Rules of Court, rule 2.306), faxed (in accordance with Cal.
+Rules of Court, rule 2.306), or personally served on opposing counsel no later than 4:30 p.m. five court days prior to the date set for the short cause hearing unless the court orders otherwise.